 Regularly checks for understanding

-Identifies and addresses misconceptions
+Identifies and addresses gaps and misconceptions

 Adapts teaching in response to emerging needs